 - Conduct fire drills at regular intervals throughout the year.
 According to research, most common fire hazards in schools are due to arson, overloaded electrical systems, fuel store areas with high oxygen concentration or insufficient protection, materials that produce toxic fumes when heated.
 There are objects that block fire exits, incorrectly installed wiring, misuse of electrical appliances, and lit candles left unattended.

 Students need to be trained by firefighters on how to use some of the firefighting equipment like fire extinguishers, taking notice of any electricals left unattended and candles not blown out.
 School authorities should make sure that electrical wiring is regularly inspected on the premises.
 Also, they should practice fire safety among the users of the school facility e.g, unplug electrical appliances when not in use and replace damaged or old electrical cords.
+Click here to get know more about fire safety in schools.

 - Install detection systems such as heat detectors, smoke detectors, alarm systems and break glass pint, among others.